STEP 1: Plan it out.

 No one wants to be taking care of the person who drinks on an empty stomach and is sloshed after 3 drinks.
 Have a good breakfast; we promise you’ll still be able to get drunk after eating some pancakes.
 Also, snacking as you go is a great way to keep you from going off the deep end after bar #2 (because you know after about 6 drinks, you’re going to start craving pizza).

 STEP 3: Pace yourself.

 If you’ve ever bar crawled before, you know the importance of this one.
 No need to order 3 rounds of shots at the first bar.
 The whole point of a bar crawl is to make it to multiple bars.
 Keep a consistent, reasonable flow of booze at every bar.
-(Not to sound like your mom but it can’t hurt to throw a few waters into the mix every once and while.)
+(Not to sound like your mom, but it can’t hurt to throw a few waters into the mix every once in a while.)